 is made up of eight islands sitting right in the middle of the Pacific Ocean.
 It’s the most isolated chain of islands in the world.
 Now, you may have dreams of green, lush and verdant landscapes teeming with fruit trees, and that image isn’t so far from the truth these days, but it hasn’t always been the case.
 For most of Hawaii’s history, the islands were barren and devoid of life.

 Nearly every tree, bug and animal that you see on the Hawaiian islands has been imported from other parts of the world.
 The islands were only covered in low-lying bushes with a few native animals before the first Polynesian settlers arrived centuries ago.
-They brought with them taro, coconut trees and pigs.
-And this began the great importation of plants, animals and people.
+They brought with them taro, coconut trees, and pigs.
+And thus began the great importation of plants, animals, and people.

 This outrageous ability for growth allows the Hawaiian islands to produce a myriad of tropical fruits, some of which you may have never heard of.
 And therein lies the excitement for a Hawaiian vacation.
 You get to try new things and broaden your horizons.

 But where do you find these exotic fruits?
 And which ones are good?
 Arm yourself with information so that you have the tastiest vacation possible.

 Hawaii’s fruits grow so abundantly that locals share produce with friends, and that produce is simply growing wild in everyone’s backyards.
 The easiest way to get your hands on some of this wild fruit is at a farmer’s market where locals sell the abundant fruits growing on their properties.
 They simply cannot eat as much as Hawaii produces.

 Each island has a different schedule of farmer’s markets, but you should be able to find one every day of the week.
 These farmer’s markets like to change locations on the islands, so you might have to drive a bit to try Hawaii’s incredible fruit.
 And make sure to arrive early because the best producers often sell out.